AXOOXR/netban_task/README.md

 This FastAPI application provides a RESTful API for managing and retrieving information about vulnerabilities.
 The API supports operations such as creating, reading, updating, and deleting vulnerability records stored in a PostgreSQL database.

+The vulnerability grouping process is done using `TF-IDF` for feature extraction, `SVD` for dimensionality reduction, and `DBSCAN` for clustering similar vulnerabilities together.
+Vulnerabilities are grouped by endpoint and then by text similarity.

 ## Features

 - **Add Vulnerability**: Create new vulnerability records with details like title, endpoint, severity, and more.
 - **Retrieve Vulnerabilities**: Fetch a list of vulnerabilities grouped and tagged by their endpoint.
 - **Update Vulnerability**: Update an existing vulnerability record.
 - **Delete Vulnerability**: Remove a vulnerability record by its unique ID.

+## Setup

+Follow the steps below to run the project locally:

 ## Prerequisites